Software-Improvement-Group/sigridci/docs/workflows/developer.md

 # Sigrid workflow for developers

 As a developer, you will be interacting with other stakeholders during your day-to-day work, providing your unique perspective on the codebase as someone who actually writes the code and implements the necessary features.
-As a project evolves, a lot of details can change over time, like the teams who work on it, the scope and requests from customers.
+As a project evolves, a lot of its details can change over time, like the teams who work on it, the scope and requests from customers.
 Your task as a developer then becomes managing all these aspects together.

 <img src="../images/po-priorities.png" width="600" />